 “Our Congress has demonstrated an hostility to startups and venture capital, and has tried to pass laws which would have effectively destroyed the startup industry in America,” adds Mr. Wallin.

 Indeed, as a strong advocate, he was one the players who was instrumental in helping to get a change in the 2010 financial regulatory law.
 One component of the original bill would have been hostile to the angel investment community.
 (For an explanation, see this article: Why Startups Get a Reprieve from Financial ‘Reform’.)

-In addition, out of eight categories, the second most-read topics on this Web site have been public-policy articles.
+In addition, out of 10 categories, the second most-read topics on this Web site have been public-policy articles.
 Most entrepreneurs are tired of being hamstrung.
 (As a business-performance consultant, no entrepreneur has ever contacted me to disagree or to praise governments’ public policies.
 But I’ve had countless businesspeople complain about government or ask me to help them in public affairs and policy).

 Math and science education needs a boost.
 High school drop-out rates of 50 percent aren’t acceptable, but this is not necessarily a criticism of education although there are many under0performing teachers and schools.
 More importantly, a child’s attitudes are generally formed by the age of six.

 This means parents need to encourage their kids to learn at the earliest possible age, to get more involved with their kids’ education at school, and to encourage math and science studies when feasible.

 To promote personable responsibility in education, parents and kids apparently need a positive role model, such as a political leader with vision and the inspirational capabilities of President John F. Kennedy.
 It was JFK, who inspired the best in America’s youth in his brief presidency – everything from 50-mile hikes for physical fitness to the Peace Corps for volunteerism.